Custom Knee Replacement

 Creation of a Custom-Fit Implant

-In order to develop a truly customized implant, 3-D image of the patient's knee must be created prior to the knee replacement surgery.
+To develop a truly customized implant, 3-D image of the patient's knee must be created prior to the knee replacement surgery.
 An MRI scan is taken of the affected knee, producing images that provide extensive information about the tissues and bones of the joint.
-All of this data is entered into an advanced computer program that formulates a detailed 3-D image to be used to tailor the implant and surgery to the particular patient.
+All this data is entered into an advanced computer program that formulates a detailed 3-D image to be used to tailor the implant and surgery to the patient.

 Based on the computer-generated 3-D image of the knee, the damaged areas are corrected virtually.
 This enables a customized implant to be designed, taking into consideration the precise measurements and angles necessary for the individual patient.
 It is specific to the anatomy of the patient's arthritic knee and takes into consideration the exact location in which device will be implanted.

 Advantages of a Custom-Fit Implant

 The custom-fit total knee replacement procedure offers several benefits over traditional methods.
 The precision of the customization allows:

 - More consistently successful surgical outcomes

 - Less wear and tear on the implant over time

 - Less pain after surgery